 While it makes sense to buy some items in bulk, foods like oils, eggs, fresh produce, flour, spices and prepared food should only be bought in small quantities.

-Dried beans, oats, frozen poultry, peanut butter and frozen fruits and vegetables are some examples of nutritious items that have long shelf lives.
+Dried beans, oats, poultry and fruits and vegetables are some examples of nutritious items that have long shelf lives.

-These foods can be stored in the pantry, freezer or fridge for many months, which is why purchasing them in bulk is a smart choice.
+These foods can be stored in the pantry, freezer or fridge for many months.
+Purchasing them in bulk is a smart choice.

 However, buying perishable products like fresh produce and eggs should be avoided to cut back on food waste and avoid consuming spoiled foods.

-Stock up on nutritious, non-perishable bulk items to ensure that you always have ingredients available to make healthy, delicious meals and snacks.
+So, stock up on nutritious, non-perishable bulk items!
+You’d want to make sure you’ll always have ingredients available to make healthy, delicious meals and snacks.